Everything you need to know to plan your trip to Itacaré, Bahia: where it is, how to get there, what to do, and much more.

-Service: The staff is very nice and made me feel like home.
-When I got sick 💩, one of the girls from the kitchen gave me a lifesaver mixture with water, lemon, and tapioca, which helped me a lot!
+Service: The staff is very nice and made me feel at home.
+When I got sick 💩, one of the girls from the kitchen gave me a lifesaver mixture of water, lemon, and tapioca, which helped me a lot!
 Thank you, Gil 💕.

 Accessible prices: they have daily rates starting from R$250*.

-You can also find other options of hotels and lodgings in Itacaré below:
+You can also find other options for hotels and lodgings in Itacaré below: